AbdalaMohB/Todoer/README.md

-A simple todo app made for android.
+A simple todo app made for android with Java.
+Enhance your todo list today